 Thai brunch anyone?
 Otus is actually the second iteration of a once-popular Thai spot called Kinaree that burned down a few years back.
 But don’t cry too many tears - Otus is much better.
 The space is modern, and while the food across the board is great, the breakfast/brunch situation is what really sets it apart.
 The Kai-Kata (Thai-style eggs and sweet sausage served in a skillet) is fantastic and comes with a cup of Thai coffee.
 Hangover bonus: Breakfast is served all day.

-The other late-night option when all the tables over at Thai Patio are full, Ruen Pair is ideal for that 2:30am run when you’ve got a friend who’s only ever had pad thai, and another friend who’s got a hankering for rabbit feet.
+The other late-night option when all the tables over at Thai Patio are full, Ruen Pair is ideal for that 2:00am run when you’ve got a friend who’s only ever had pad thai, and another friend who’s got a hankering for pork blood soup.
 The menu at this restaurant is expansive, and no matter how much experience you have eating Thai food, you’ll find something for yourself here.
 Just make sure to order multiple salty egg and turnip omelettes for the table - everyone will agree they are life-changing.

 Rodded is an all-around solid Thai restaurant, but if you aren’t here eating the duck noodle soup, you’re doing your life a disservice.
 This bowl of glory might not have the finest curb appeal of all time, but something about it hits every correct note possible.
 Rich, savory, and not in the least bit oily, this is one of the best single dishes in Thai Town.
 We also highly recommend getting the wontons for dipping.
 You also get to choose your own noodle to put into it, if freedom is something you get excited about.